Deepesh76780/VideoStreamingApp/README.md

-Here's a comprehensive README.md file for the VideoStreamingApp that follows your specified guidelines:
+ssssHere's a comprehensive README.md file for the VideoStreamingApp that follows your specified guidelines:

 ```markdown
 # 📦 VideoStreamingApp